aws-samples/aws-service-catalog-auto-import/README.md

 To help you accelerate your implementation, I’d like to democratize a simple mechanism to auto import any shared portfolios from a hub account to the child account.
 This is based on proof of concepts that I have built for some of our customers recently.

 ## Overview of sharing portfolios from the hub account
-This blog does not scope for setting up of your SC hub accounts.
+This solution does not scope for setting up of your AWS Service Catalog hub accounts.
 However, I would recommend that you automate setting up of your hub account SC portfolios using your preferred CICD tools.
-We have plenty of blogs that help you walk through this process, they are listed here: <ADD BLOGS>

 You can share AWS SC portfolios in 2 ways, see (link)[https://docs.aws.amazon.com/servicecatalog/latest/dg/API_CreatePortfolioShare.html] for documentation:

 1. Directly to a specified AWS account